jandresgannon/DoDL/paper/archive/readme.txt

 Run the code in DoDL_replication.qmd to reproduce all tables and figures in the manuscript.
 Each table/figure is noted in a separate code chunk.
 Run the code in DoDL_replication-appendix.qmd to reproduce all tables and figures in the appendix.
 Each table/figure is noted in a separate code chunk.

 Please note that more complete replication material, including all the code used to pre-process, clean, and merge the data, is available at https://github.com/jandresgannon/DoDL.
+Relative file paths are also already created in the github repository.
+If using the files from the Harvard Dataverse, place files in the appropriate locations as indicated in the qmd files, or changes the file path locations to load them from where they are located on your computer.

 Data source citation: